bang-dai/hardhat-deploy-skeleton/README.md

 * clone or fork this project
 * install project with "yarn install"
+* copy .env.dist to .env && set your vars
 * done

 ## How this project is created ? see below